Mechanism of Action

 Safety & Precautions

 Oral magnesium is one of the best-tolerated minerals at nutritional doses.
 The upper safety limit set by European authorities is 250 mg/day of elemental magnesium from supplements, in addition to dietary intake.
 Beyond this threshold, an osmotic laxative effect may occur, particularly with inorganic forms (oxide, hydroxide).
-The chelated bisglycinate form significantly reduces this risk.
+The chelated bisglycinate form is better tolerated in this respect.

-Use is not recommended for individuals with severely impaired kidney function, as the kidneys are the primary regulator of magnesium excretion.
+When the health profile reports impaired kidney function, magnesium is excluded from the formula.
+This precautionary rule applies regardless of the reported degree.
+The kidneys are the primary regulator of magnesium excretion.
 People taking cardiac medication or antibiotics (tetracyclines, fluoroquinolones) should space magnesium intake by at least two hours.
 The same precaution applies to bisphosphonates to avoid absorption interactions.
 Pregnant or breastfeeding women may consume magnesium at nutritional doses after consulting a healthcare professional.

 Scientific Studies